-For this laboratory project, based on novel technologies, patients have not been directly involved in the design of the experiments.
-However, the development of novel potential therapeutic targets and strategies will clearly benefit the patients.
+For this laboratory project, based on novel technologies, patients have not been directly involved in the design of the experiments, however peripheral blood from the patients will be collected and analyzed.

+The development of novel potential therapeutic targets and strategies will clearly benefit the patients.

-- K Laskari, Athens University Medical School, GREECE (lead) - P Sfikakis, Athens University Medical School, GREECE - Prof. Dr. O Distler, University of Zurich, SWITZERLAND
+- K Laskari, Athens University Medical School, GREECE (lead) - P Sfikakis, Athens University Medical School, GREECE - O Distler, University of Zurich, SWITZERLAND